eguneys/blue-retro2023/README.md

 ## Tips

-Use magic ratios like these to increase juice `0.86543` instead of dry numbers like `0.7`.
+Use magic ratios like these to increase juice `0.86543` instead of dry numbers like `0.7` or 500.

 ## Usage